 As you’re dealing these problems now, it’s easy to look back and think about everything you should’ve done but didn’t.
 Sure you should’ve cut back on the shopping, cut more coupons or padded that emergency fund, but none of that matters now.
 You’ll be living in the past, and doing so only makes you feel worse.
 Instead, think about what you ARE doing and give yourself some credit.

 Allow yourself to grieve

 Even though you know you’re blessed to have a home, food etc. It’s ok to feel bad about what you don’t have.
 Yes, you’re lucky to have some privilege.
-But that doesn’t diminish the fact that you still had to cancel your trip, or you lost your steady paycheck, or you can’t afford your wedding or you won’t be able to throw a birthday party.
+But that doesn’t diminish the fact that you still had to cancel your trip, or you lost your steady paycheck, or you can’t afford your wedding or you won’t be able to throw a birthday party or you now have to manage virtual school with your kids AND work.
 You are only human.
 It’s ok to grieve what you lost.
 And there’s no reason to feel guilty for grieving something that seems “trivial to others, because it’s very real to you.
 Regardless of what shape it takes, money problems are real for everyone.
 Don’t let someone’s dismissive guilt trip make you think otherwise.
 Allow yourself to feel whatever you need to feel.
 It’s ok.

 Reframe the concern